cranjesh/images-test/TheSoldiersLegacyThorough.md

 “Perhaps,” Holmes allowed.
 “But Captain Blackwood confided in you, didn’t he?”

-Hanger hesitated again.
-His gaze flickered toward the east wing of the manor before he sighed.
+Hanger’s expression remained neutral, but his gaze flickered toward the east wing of the manor before he sighed.
 “Edward was a good man, but he was digging where he shouldn’t have.
 I told him as much.”

 Holmes studied him a moment longer before nodding.
 “I see.”

-Holmes’s Deductions
+🔹 Holmes’s Deductions

 Back in our quarters, I turned to Holmes.
 “You suspected Hanger knew more than he let on, didn’t you?”

 Holmes steepled his fingers.
 “Not of wrongdoing, Watson.
 But of keeping a secret that may prove critical.”

 I frowned.
 “How?”

 Holmes allowed himself a small smile.
 “Three small details.
 First, the polish on his hands—it matches the variety used on the chest’s fittings.
 Second, his glances toward the library’s east wing when William was mentioned—suggesting intimate knowledge of that section.
-Third, and most tellingly, the way he maintains the stable logs—meticulous, coded entries that mirror Edward’s own military documentation style.”
+Third, and most tellingly, the way he spoke of Hawthorne.”

+I raised a brow.
+“His loyalty?”

+“Exactly.”
+Holmes exhaled.
+“He defended Hawthorne when he had no need to.
+That tells me his allegiance is still strong—but perhaps, not unshakable.”

 I exhaled.
 “So Hanger wasn’t William’s spy.
 He was Edward’s confidant.”